-Sure, traditional “reported” behavior tools like online surveys and focus groups still play an important role in market research, but they must be augmented with new methods of observation.
+Sure, traditional “reported” behavior tools like online surveys and focus groups still play an important role in retail market research and brand relationship analysis, but they must be augmented with new methods of observation.
 We use passive metering, social media analysis, neuroscience, eye tracking and virtual reality to capture and interpret the consumer-brand experience.
 But these cool, new tools are only a means to an end.

 The end-game is to leverage the insights to make more informed consumer and shopper journey decisions.
 These sophisticated tools and analytics give you the ability to isolate the few factors that most move the needle with customers.
 Where others map a subjective path to purchase, we identify the 3-5 capabilities or characteristics that will have a material impact on the bulk of overall shopping behaviors.

-Market Strategies is a pioneer in using Big Data, mining usage and loyalty data to inform primary research.
-Layering multiple sources of quantitative data provides marketers with the “what” and the “why”.
+Market Strategies is a pioneer in using Big Data, mining usage and loyalty data to inform primary consumer goods research.
+Layering multiple sources of quantitative market research data provides marketers with the “what” and the “why”.